bigcommerce-edu/assets-catalyst-core/README.md

 # Catalyst Core Code Assets

-The code snippets in this package are assets for the BigCommerce Catalyst Core training course.
+The assets in this repo support the BigCommerce Catalyst Core training course.